adamtaylor/adamtaylor.github.io/_drafts/2015-08-16-oauth-and-catalyst.md

 I was able to dedicate a bit of time lately into understanding Catalyst's authentication quirks at the weekend and really nail my approach.
-I couldn't find the right documentaiton to explain exactly what was required, so here's my attempt, to help future me and anyone else who might be trying something similar.
+I couldn't find the right documentation to explain exactly what was required, so here's my attempt, to help future me and anyone else who might be trying something similar.

 OAuth